mdomlop/batterylevel/man/en/batterylevel.1.md

 if you pretend it more easy.

-`batterylevel` is primarily thinked to be periodically executed by itself (not implemented yet) o by another agent like cron or a systemd timer.
+`batterylevel` is primarily thinked to be periodically executed (with `-m`) by itself (not implemented yet) o by another agent like cron or a systemd timer.

 ## PERIODICALLY EXECUTION WITH SYSTEMD